Chilcote11/eZoo/README.md

 To run this application, you'll need Java8 or later, Eclipse, Wildly server, and PostgreSQL.
 - Instructions for installing these technologies can be found in SETUP.docx
+- Once installed, CONFIG.docx can be used to link these technologies together

 You'll also need Maven 3 if running anything after version 1 (branch: eZoo100)
 - Be aware that version 2 is still in development, so some functionality may not yet be implemented